Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 8 Ways to Use Neuroscience to Improve Your Online Survey Questionnaire

-Integrating principles from neuroscience into your questionnaire design can profoundly enhance the quality and reliability of the data you collect.
+Integrating principles from neuroscience into your questionnaire design can enhance both the quality and the reliability of the data you collect.
 By aligning your survey structure with the cognitive processes of the human brain, you can foster more accurate and meaningful responses.
 Here’s how to achieve that:

 Instead of: